Sources for Industry Analysis Research

 North American Industry Classification System (NAICS) Canada 2017 Version 2.0.
 Statistics Canada.

 Designed to provide common definitions of the industrial structure of the three countries to facilitate collecting and analyzing data on industries.
-Keyword searchable NAICS Canada 2017 Version 1.0.
+(Updated every 5 years.)
+More detailed and Keyword Searchable NAICS Canada 2017 Version 2.0.

-The Standard Industrial Classification (SIC) was replaced by NAICS but is still used in some databases and reference sources.
-(The code outline should be available in these sources, or see: https://www.osha.gov/pls/imis/sicsearch.html
+The Standard Industrial Classification (SIC) was replaced by NAICS but is still used in some databases and reference sources, especially in the U.S. Look for the code outline in the sources that use it, or see: https://www.osha.gov/pls/imis/sicsearch.html

 Canadian Industry Statistics